Returning to the intelligent fluidity of life

 An individual session lasts for 1.5 h and is completed with a non-verbal form of integration, such as drawing, sound or movement.
 Shared here is a drawing made by Raluca Oprea, depicting her experience during the breathing process.

-Here, a client drew these pictures of her felt-sense before and after a Dhara breathing session.
+Here, a client drew her felt-sense before and after a Dhara breathing exploration.
 Breathing fully, she rediscovered her joy and sense of courage and adventure.
 After the session, she choose the colors red and yellow to express it.

 There are apparently fragmented parts of ourselves that are stuck in a painful past.
 Introspective meditation helps us put a light on these aspects and help them flow/ be reintegrated.